janick/WT32-SqLn/README.md

 After cloning this respository:

+1. Update the component submodules using the commands `git submodule init` and  `git submodule update`.

 1. Set your target device using the command `idf.py set-target esp32s3`

 1. Generate a self-signed certificate for the OTA https server using the command